gebisthefallenhero/math4610/task_sheets/sheet4/Sheet4Solutions.md

 See the file [Graphing.py](Graphing.py)

 ### Task 3 - 4:
 See the file [FixedPoint.py](FixedPoint.py).
-Inorder to get this to converge to a root a took the derivative of the function and choose a point where the derivative stayed positive for the initial guess, and then experimented with differentvalues of epsilon.
-Eventually the one that ended up working is epslion = .001 converged to the root -.805 using the inital guess of .001.
+Inorder to get this to converge to a root a took the derivative of the function and choose a point where the derivative stayed positive for the initial guess.
+This led to needing an epsilon of at least .01 in order to get convergence near 0.
+After some experiementing if we use an inital gues of .01 and and epsilon of -.01 we were able to find that the root is zero.
+This led also to updating the function to be able to pass in different values of epsilon.

 ### Task 5:
 See the file [Bisection.py](Bisection.py)